Last Updated on February 18, 2022 by Mark Ferguson

-Where does the average profit of $66,000 on a house flip come from?
+Why do we hear the average profit on a house flip is over $60,000?

 There is a company called Attom Data Solutions that compiles property records.
 They have listed the average profit on a flip as from $50,000 to $70,000 the last few years in their quarterly reports.
 In their data, they list the profit on a flip as being calculated with the sales and purchase price.
 They admit this is not the real profit, and many other costs will be incurred for house flippers.
 That does not stop many publications from claiming the profit on the average flip is $66,000 or one of the other numbers that are listed in their reports.